webplatform/docs/guides/html_links/index.md

 An <code>&lt;a&gt;</code> element can play several roles, depending on which attributes are set.
 The most common attribute you'll use is the <code>href</code> attribute, which defines what resource the link points to.
 This attribute can contain different values:

-* A URL relative to the current folder, e.g., "../../help/help.html".
-Two dots means "go up one level in the site folder hierarchy"), or a URL absolute to the server root, e.g., "/help/help.html".
-A forward slash at the beginning of the URL means the address starts at the root of the folder hierarchy the current page is on.
+* A URL relative to the current folder, e.g., "../../help/help.html" (two dots means "go up one level in the site folder hierarchy"), or a URL absolute to the server root, e.g., "/help/help.html" (a forward slash at the beginning of the URL means the address starts at the root of the folder hierarchy the current page is on).
 * A URL on a different server, for example <nowiki>"ftp://ftp.opera.com/"</nowiki> or <nowiki>"http://developer.yahoo.com/yui"</nowiki>.
 * A fragment identifier or id preceded by a hash sign, e.g., "#menu".
-This points to a target inside the same document rather than an external URL.
+This points to a target inside the current document rather than an external URL.
 * A mixture of URLs and fragment identifiers.
 That is, you can link directly to a section of a different document by pointing the <code>href</code> attribute to a URL followed by a fragment identifier, for example <nowiki>"http://dev.opera.com/articles/view/new-structural-elements-in-html5/#aside"</nowiki>.

 == Creating intra-page navigation with id attributes ==

 You can also put an <code>id</code> attribute on an <code>&lt;a&gt;</code> element to make it into a page anchor.
-Page anchors are intra-page targets for other links on that page.
+Page anchors are intra-page ''targets'' for other links on that page.
 You link to them by putting the ID in the <code>href</code> attribute of another link.
-For example:
+For example, here's an anchor coded to be a link target:

 <syntaxhighlight lang="html5"><h2><a id="sec1">Section #1</a></h2></syntaxhighlight>